Alaricus/clicker-tutorial-react/README.md

 * There are only 5 levels of autoclickers.
 * There is no endgame of any kind.

-### Tech

-* This is written in React using hooks.
-* Since there is a single child component, relevant data is being passed as props.
-If the complexity of the app should increase to include many more components including nested ones, it would make sense to use `Context` with `useContext` hook, or a store such as Redux.
-* Only vanilla CSS is used.

 ## Development

 Install dependencies and run project